 The fact that only the executive boards of publicly listed companies are required to implement internal control and risk management systems, while other organizations are not, is to challenge.
 There is a discrepancy with Section 107 (3) of the German Stock Corporation Act, which specifies the supervisory board's responsibilities.
-All stock corporations and codetermined limited liability companies are subject to this rule (as well as other forms of corporations).
+All stock corporations and co-determined limited liability companies are subject to this rule (as well as other forms of corporations).
 When requesting the executive board to implement these systems, such supervisory boards can't argue with the FISG.
-Supervisory boards haven't always been able to persuade the executive board to implement adequate and functional control systems in the past, therefore, mandatory rules to implement an effective risk management system are required for large and medium-sized companies, independent from stock-listing in the regulated market.
+Supervisory boards haven't always been able to persuade the executive board to implement an effective risk management system are required for large and medium-sized companies, independent from stock-listing in the regulated market.